eliot-chill/brainfuck-visualiser/README.md

 # brainfuck-visualiser
-A web based visualiser for the Brainfuck language, written in JS using the P5 library.
+A web based interpreter and visualiser for the Brainfuck language, written in JS using the P5 library.